All Episodes

 When I covered the civil rights movement, I saw sheer hatred in ways I still haunt and shock me.

-Uh for doing my small part in reporting on the South in the 60s, I was called a traitor to my roots and other names not fit for print.
+For doing my small part in reporting on the South in the 60s, I was called a traitor to my roots and other names not fit for print.

-I was threatened with a all of this.
+I was threatened with all of this.

 All of this.

-Just say I wasn't talking about that and you know it.
+Just say, I wasn't talking about that and you know it.

-Just say lighten up.
+Just say, lighten up.

 No, we got 1,500 words here.

-What saddens me is what this experience has made all Too clear.
+What saddens me is what this experience has made all too clear.

 Much of what we call news isn't.